joshbrew/eegpwa/README.md

 # Test for EEG browser PWA

-Not fully working yet in node but you can test the EEG worker. [other repo with plain browser implementation](https://github.com/moothyknight/free_eeg32_web)
+Not fully working yet in this node implementation but you can at least test the EEG worker. [old repo](https://github.com/moothyknight/free_eeg32_web)

 with node
 `npm install`